-Before performing routine quality assurance measurements, establish:
+Before performing routine quality assurance measurements, establish the following:

-1. System settings for each measurement:
+1 System settings for each measurement

 System setup can have a dramatic impact on the results obtained from quality assurance measurements.
 You must establish and record what system settings should be used for each of the quality assurance tests.
 These same settings should be used each time the test is performed.
-If not, then the conclusions drawn may not be valid.
-CIRS recommends that you use the most commonly used settings for the type of probe tested-i.e. the liver preset values for an abdominal probe- which are called a "normal" technique in the sections that follow.
+If not, then the conclusions drawn might not be valid.
+CIRS recommends that you use the most commonly used settings for the type of probe tested- i.e. the liver preset values for an abdominal probe- which are called a "normal" technique in the sections that follow.

-2. Baseline measurements:
+2 Baseline measurements

-The first set of measurements taken will be the baseline measurements for the combination of system settings and phantom.
+The first set of measurements taken are the baseline measurements for the combination of system settings and phantom.
 Record the system settings and phantom serial number used to acquire each measurement along with your measurement results.
 On subsequent scans, refer to the baseline results to determine if the ultrasound system has drifted to an unacceptable level.
 It is each facility's responsibility to establish the magnitude of drift allowed before corrective action is warranted.

-3. Allowable deviation from baseline measurements:
+3 Allowable deviation from baseline measurements

 The difference between the original baseline measurements and subsequent measurement should be calculated and recorded.
-At some point the difference will be large enough that some action is required (call service, replace system, etc.).
+At some point the difference will be large enough that some action is required, for example a call for service or replacing the system.
 Each facility needs to determine the action level for each test.
 You should refer to the user's manual of your ultrasound scanner and note the stated accuracies of the system's general imaging measurements.
-These stated accuracies may greatly influence the conclusion made when evaluating the ultrasound system.
+These stated accuracies should influence the conclusion made when evaluating the ultrasound system.
 For example, if the measurement accuracy for your system is 10% for distances up to 2 cm, the scanner may detect 2.0 cm as being any where from 1.8 cm to 2.2 cm and still be functioning properly.
 The user is responsible for establishing action levels.

-4. Frequency of system assessment:
+4 Frequency of system assessment